 The Windsor-Essex Parkway was identified as preferred over the other access road alternatives in four of the seven key factor areas considered.
 In two of the seven factor areas, no clear preference was identified.
 In the area of Cost and Constructability, the at-grade Alternative 2A was identified as the preferred alternative.
+For Changes to Air Quality the no clear preference was due to the limited range of impacts (typically within the first 50 m), the contribution from other sources including transboundary, and the overall loading for all scenarios is essentially equivalent.
 The Windsor-Essex Parkway alternative was the second-most expensive alternative and is identified as having greater cost and constructability risks than the other alternatives except for the tunnel alternative.